PaddlePaddle/Paddle/doc/design/tensor_array.md

 # Design for TensorArray
-RNN is composed of multiple time steps, in each step, there are several input segments, states and output segments.

 ## Background
 Steps are the core concept of RNNs.
-In each time step, there should be some input segments, states, and output segments; all the three complements act like arrays, for example, call `states[step_id]` will get the state in `step_id`th time step.
+In each time step, there should be several input segments, states, and output segments; all the three complements act like arrays, for example, call `states[step_id]` will get the state in `step_id`th time step.

 An RNN can be simply implemented with the following pseudo codes